MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 #### 1.9.1 General Guidance

-Notifications provided through WNS or MPNS are considered product content and are subject to all Addons Catalog Developer Policies.
+Notifications provided through WNS or MPNS are considered product content and are subject to all Add-ons Catalog Developer Policies.

 #### 1.9.2 Ownership of notifications